-Timescale Required action 6 months An initial DA must be renewed as close as reasonably practicable 6 months from the date of initial issue.
-Initial DAs will then be renewed for a further 6-month period before progressing to the 13-month renewal cycle.
+Timescale Required action 6 months Initial issue DAs are valid for a period of 6 months.
+A minimum of two 6 month evaluations and a period of 12 months (from the date of initial evaluation) must have elapsed before a DA can be issued for 13 months.
 12 months Initial DA holders must attend a Display Symposium within the first 12 months of validity.

-13 months An existing DA must be renewed prior to the expiry date on the DA certificate.
+13 months 71 An existing DA must be renewed prior to the expiry date on the DA certificate.
 3 Years If a DA has lapsed by more than 36 months from the date of last evaluation it will have expired.
 The initial application process must be followed.
 3 years A DA holder must attend a Display Symposium an absolute minimum of once in every 3-year period.